taeeekim/bmeg310/Tutorial 2/R Markdown/tutorial/R Markdown.md

 R Markdown allows us to integrate coding and word processing to create documents such as project assignments, readme pages in Github, supplementary sections for a research paper, or analysis records in electronic notebooks.
-Basically, RMarkdown is a very simple ‘markup’ language which uses [Markdown syntax](https://daringfireball.net/projects/markdown/) to embed R code into a document and conventionally present its output (equations, images, graphs, tables, etc.) without the cumbersome copying, pasting,and resizing routines required by a word processors like MS Word.
-The suffix for these Markdown documents is ".Rmd" which may be converted to .html, .md, .doc or .pdf file formats for convenience, making RMarkdown an incredibly powerful tool for practicing reproducible science.
+Basically, R Markdown is a very simple ‘markup’ language which uses [Markdown syntax](https://daringfireball.net/projects/markdown/) to embed R code into a document and conventionally present its output (equations, images, graphs, tables, etc.) without the cumbersome copying, pasting,and resizing routines required by a word processors like MS Word.
+The suffix for these Markdown documents is ".Rmd" which may be converted to .html, .md, .doc or .pdf file formats for convenience, making R Markdown an incredibly powerful tool for practicing reproducible science.